fanofxiaofeng/naive-json-parser/README.md

 }
 ```

-There are 3 main steps.
+There are 3 steps.
 1. Read from `stdin`
-2. Parse to a `Json` instance
+2. Parse as a `Json` instance
 3. Present this `Json` instance